background-image

 Resume Tips

-• Tailor your resume to highlight relevant research projects and skills.
+• Tailor your resume for each job application, highlighting relevant research and skills.

 Common Mistakes to Avoid